 Last week, I lost my passport.
 It was by far the worst thing that has happened to me while traveling.
-Sure, getting hospitalized due to food poisoning in Costa Rica was pretty bad but emotionally, losing 9 years of stamps is worse.
-So I thought it only fitting that has we get half way through the series on reader travel experiences, this installments questions would be “What’s the worst thing that happened to you while traveling?”
-Here are the other traveler’s worst moments on the road:
+Sure, getting hospitalized due to food poisoning in Costa Rica was pretty bad, but emotionally, losing nine years of stamps is worse.
+So I thought it only fitting that has we get half way through the series on reader travel experiences, this installment’s question would be “What’s the worst thing that happened to you while traveling?”
+Here are the other travelers’ worst moments on the road:

-“Witnessing the point blank assassination of 3 drug dealers at a bar in Puerto Rico.” – Mike
+“Witnessing the point-blank assassination of three drug dealers at a bar in Puerto Rico.” – Mike

 “I came down with swine flu when I was traveling in Turkey.
-One of the biggest advisories during the season of swine was to not get on a plane while ill, but I was stuck in Istanbul and needed to get home.
-I was petrified that the airport would have a fever-detector and I would get detained and not be able to leave – thankfully that didn’t happen.
+One of the biggest advisories during the season of swine flu was to not get on a plane while ill, but I was stuck in Istanbul and needed to get home.
+I was petrified that the airport would have a fever detector and I would get detained and not be able to leave.
+Thankfully that didn’t happen.
 It was still a pretty miserable experience though.” – Allison

-“My sister’s car blew a head-gasket by Death Valley in August, where the temps hovered around 123 & we had about $50 left because we were due back to her home in a day.
-There was no Western Union, signs were posted to not leave your car at night due to rattlesnakes & not to leave your car if you run out of gas.
+“My sister’s car blew a head gasket near Death Valley in August, where the temps hovered around 123, and we had about $50 left because we were due back to her home in a day.
+There was no Western Union, signs were posted to not leave your car at night due to rattlesnakes and not to leave your car if you run out of gas.
 This while showing a skeleton holding a gas can.
 The message was that in the very hot desert we would die within a day or so from dehydration.
-It took us 5 days stranded in the desert before we got back to her home in Santa Cruz.” – Joy
+It took us five days stranded in the desert before we got back to her home in Santa Cruz.” – Joy

 “Waking up with a cockroach on my face.” – Jemma

-“A week before Spain’s dictator Franco died, I was wondering round a corner in Madrid admiring the architecture.
-A soldier appeared from no-where, stuck a machine gun in my face and demanded I go with him.
-Young, cheeky and foolish, I argued with him.
+“A week before Spain’s dictator Franco died, I was wandering round a corner in Madrid, admiring the architecture.
+A soldier appeared from nowhere, stuck a machine gun in my face, and demanded I go with him.
+Young, cheeky, and foolish, I argued with him.
 He pushed the gun closer into my face.
 I obeyed.
 He takes me to Las Ventas Bullfighting Ring and demands I buy a ticket for the fight.” – Sonia

-“Someone come into my room WHILE I was sleeping and stole 2 cameras, $250, an mp3 player and a watch.
+“Someone came into my room while I was sleeping and stole two cameras, $250, an MP3 player, and a watch.
 It was the creepiest thing to know someone came into my room while I was asleep.” – Hopscotch the Globe

-“Experiencing last year’s 4 minute long, 8.8 Chilean earthquake only 50 miles from the epicenter.
-And then spending the next 5 days sleeping outside, never without my Swiss army knife and a golf club because of all the escaped convicts from the nearby prison that fell down.
+“Experiencing last year’s four-minute-long, 8.8 Chilean earthquake only 50 miles from the epicenter.
+And then spending the next five days sleeping outside, never without my Swiss army knife and a golf club because of all the escaped convicts from the nearby prison that fell down.
 Fun times!” – Tia

-“Being stuck on a train with Nomadic Matt for 5 days while traveling through Canada!” – Andrew
+“Being stuck on a train with Nomadic Matt for five days while traveling through Canada!” – Andrew

 Why did you start traveling?